 - Everyone comes into the world with something to overcome.
 Difficulty with food and my body were the cards I was dealt.
 And stumbling upon the yoga class at my gym was the first step to put me on a journey beyond my wildest dreams.

 With the tools of meditation, yoga and mindfulness I now had a daily practice to keep me in alignment with who I wanted to be in the world.
 A liberated lady.
-This freedom took me by surprise as did my decision to change careers from actress to spiritual counselor.
-I was learning skills that helped me feed my soul and nourish my body and I wanted that for other women.
+This freedom took me by surprise, as did my decision to change careers from actress to health coach.
+I was learning skills that helped me feed my soul and nourish my body, and I wanted that for other women.

 - The battle with food might not be your struggle.
 It might be another addiction, depression, relationships, work...

 And although you might perceive it as the thorn in your side, I invite you to investigate something else.
 Perhaps this is YOUR gift.